Deployment Manager

 Export the package from the source environment, and deploy it in the target environment.

-1. From the list of packages, select the package you want to share.
+1. From the list of packages, select the package you want to export.
+Or open the package you want to export.

 Importing a Package